-General and administrative expenses primarily consist of compensation expenses, including stock-based compensation expenses, for executive, finance, legal and other administrative personnel, professional service fees and certain depreciation and amortization expense.
+General and administrative expenses primarily consist of professional service fees, public company costs, charitable contributions and certain depreciation and amortization expense.
+It also includes compensation expenses, including stock-based compensation expenses, for executive, finance, legal and other administrative personnel.
 We expect our general and administrative expenses to increase.
 We expect to incur additional general and administrative expenses as a result of operating as a public company, including as a result of increased legal, accounting, and directors' and officers' insurance expenses.